-PDSI has been widely used as a metric to quantify drought in climate model simulations (e.g., Burke and Brown, 2008; Coats et al, 2013; Cook et al, 2010, 2013; Dai, 2011, 2013; Rosenzweig and Hillel, 1993; Seager et al, 2008; Taylor et al, 2013).
-Recent studies have highlighted some deficiencies, however, regarding the temperature-based Thornthwaite (Thornthwaite, 1948) method for estimating PET in the PDSI calculation (Dai, 2011; Hoerling et al, 2012b; Sheffield et al, 2012).
-The Thornthwaite method of estimating PET has the advantage of only requiring temperature data, and so has been widely used for PDSI calculations, especially over the historical period.
-Because Thornthwaite is largely just a linear rescaling of temperature to PET, it nevertheless significantly overestimates PET and drying in the PDSI when temperatures increase significantly beyond the mean of the baseline calibration period.
-This has led to several studies (e.g., Hoerling et al, 2012b; Sheffield et al, 2012) concluding that Thornthwaite based PDSI is inappropriate for use in global warming projections of drought.

-Recently, there has been support for (Dai, 2013; Hoerling et al, 2012b; van der Schrier et al, 2013; Sheffield et al, 2012) the use of an alternative method for calculating PET in the PDSI framework, specifically the Penman-Monteith method (Penman, 1948; Xu and Singh, 2002).
-Penman-Monteith is based on surface moisture and energy balance considerations (Xu and Singh, 2002), and a commonly used version is the formulation provided by the Food and Agricultural Organization (FAO) of the United Nations (Allen et al, 1998):
+Recent studies have highlighted some deficiencies regarding the Thornthwaite (Thornthwaite 1948) temperature-based method often used for estimating PET in PDSI and SPEI calculations (Dai 2011; Hoerling et al. 2012; Sheffield et al. 2012; Vicente-Serrano et al. 2009).
+The Thornthwaite method of estimating PET has the advantage of only requiring temperature data, and so has been widely used for PET calculations, especially over the historical period.
+Because Thornthwaite is largely a linear rescaling of temperature to PET, it significantly overestimates PET and drying when temperatures increase significantly beyond the mean of the baseline calibration period.
+This has led to several studies (e.g., Hoerling et al. 2012; Sheffield et al. 2012) concluding that Thornthwaite based estimates of PET are inappropriate for use in global warming projections of drought.
+Recently, there has been support for the use of the Penman-Monteith method (Penman 1948; Xu and Singh 2002) as an alternative to Thornthwaite for calculating PET for drought projections (Dai 2011, 2013; Hoerling et al. 2012; van der Schrier et al. 2013; Sheffield et al. 2012).
+Penman-Monteith is based on surface moisture and energy balance considerations (Xu and Singh 2002), and a commonly used version is the formulation provided by the Food and Agricultural Organization (FAO) of the United Nations (Allen et al. 1998):

-$$PET = \frac{0.408\Delta(R_n - G) + \gamma \frac{900}{T_a + 273} u_2(e_s - e_a)}{\Delta + \gamma(1 + 0.34u_2)} \tag{1}$$ where PET is potential evapotranspiration (mm day-1), $\Delta$ is the slope of the vapor pressure curve (kPa $^{\circ}C^{-1}$ ), $R_n$ is surface net radiation (MJ m-2 day-1), G is the soil heat flux density (MJ m-2 day-1), $\gamma$ is the psychometric constant (kPa °C-1), $T_a$ is the air temperature at 2-meters (°C), $u_2$ is the wind speed at 2-meters (m s-1), $e_s$ is the saturation vapor pressure (kPa), and $e_a$ is the actual vapor pressure (kPa).
-The VPD is defined as $e_s - e_a$ .
-Penman-Monteith based PDSI has been used, with good success, to track both observational changes in drought and changes in future drought (Dai, 2013; van der Schrier et al, 2013), and is not subject to unrealistic temperature scaling outside of the normalization interval as demonstrated for the Thornthwaite-based PDSI (Hoerling et al, 2012b; Sheffield et al, 2012).
-We therefore use Penman-Monteith based PDSI to quantify changes in hydroclimate for two principal reasons.
-First, our motivation is to analyze 21st-century projections of drought relative to a 20th-century baseline, the former of which involves temperature increases well outside the climatology of the latter.
-Second, the more detailed and realistic formulation of PET in the Penman-Monteith formalism allows us to separate specific variable influences on PET and therefore characterize PET-influenced droughts in terms of the net radiation and VPD changes that cause them.
+$$PET = \frac{0.408\Delta(R_n - G) + \gamma \frac{900}{T_a + 273} u_2(e_s - e_a)}{\Delta + \gamma (1 + 0.34 u_2)} \tag{1}$$ where PET is potential evapotranspiration (mm day-1), Δ is the slope of the vapor pressure curve (kPa °C-1), R_n is surface net radiation (MJ m-2 day-1), G is the soil heat flux density (MJ m-2 day-1), γ is the psychometric constant (kPa °C-1), T_a is the air temperature at 2-m (°C), u_2 is the wind speed at 2-m (m s-1), e_s is the saturation vapor pressure (kPa), and e_a is the actual vapor pressure (kPa).
+The VPD is defined as $e_s - e_a$.
+Penman-Monteith based linearly with PDSI-ALL, close to the 1:1 line, with some minor amplification of extreme wet or dry values in PDSI-SUM.
+This suggests that PDSI-ALL is well approximated as a linear sum of the pseudo-independent effects of precipitation and evapotranspiration